-After the failover process is completed, all stakeholders need to be explicitly informed by the MC that the process is done.
+After the failover process is completed, all stakeholders need to be explicitly informed by the decision authority that the process is done.
 Any issue showing up after completion needs to be treated as a separate incident that isn't part of the failover process anymore but part of regular processing.
 The issue might be a consequence of a problem with the failover process, or an independent issue altogether.
 However, the approach of addressing the issue after the failover process is completed might be different from how it is addressed during the execution of the failover process.

 Post mortem analysis and report